Bubblin-Superbooks/europe/README.md

 ### TABLET FIRST &amp; OFFLINE FIRST

-Superbooks are naturally responsive and work on all browsers, all viewports and devices and all operating systems.
+Superbooks are naturally responsive and work on all browsers, all viewports and devices, and, all operating systems.
 See support information [here](https://bubblin.io/support) and the full list of supported devices [here](https://bubblin.io/devices).
 In general, the most ideal surface to read these books on (recommended) are the \~9&quot; tablets like the iPad or the Galaxy Tab or Kindle Fire HD, ala &apos;on-web&apos;.

 This book is _offline-ready_.
 Is uses a Service Worker under the hood, so no explicit download is required to read or share the book online.